vayan/vayunlock/README.md

 vayunlock
 =========

-Proxy conf for using Netflix outside of the USA
+Proxy conf for using Netflix outside of the USA.

+useragent changed server side, don't need any addons on Linux, and work great on Android with ProxyDroid.